bitemyapp/teef/posts/2014-12-31-functional-education.md

 There was a thread recently where a person was complaining about [LYAH](http://learnyouahaskell.com), [cis194](http://www.seas.upenn.edu/~cis194/spring13/index.html), the [Typeclassopedia](http://www.cs.tufts.edu/comp/150FP/archive/brent-yorgey/tc.pdf), [Real World Haskell](http://book.realworldhaskell.org/), and other materials for learning Haskell.
 Their post ended with, "So, as I apologize for what could easily be considered a rant, can anyone please point out a simple, error free, and intelligible haskell tutorial?".

-Well, it was indeed an unconstructive rant, but I don't entirely blame them.
+It was an unconstructive rant, but I don't blame them for being frustrated.
 It took me a long time to get anywhere with understanding Haskell.
 Only after several years and and after I started teaching what I learned did I get any traction.
 There were several replies to the submitter of the thread.
 Not all of those replies were wrong.
 One of them mentioned "learning to learn".
 Programmers are usually bad at learning.
 Most schools will not teach people how to learn.
 That's at best a secondary side-effect that happens on accident with the more motivated students.
 Primarily, schools teach you how to pass tests.

 So yes, the ranter needs to learn how to learn, but the materials they're being presented with aren't helping.